JJLindsey/JJLindsey/README.md

 - 🖥️ I’m working on a music producer's website using React, Wavesurfer.js

-- 📖  I’m currently learning animeJS & working through the CS50 course
+- 📖  I’m currently working through the CS50 course, started AWS Cloud Essentials, and playing around with C# (first 5 weeks of CS50 in C).

 - ⚡ Fun fact: I am a certified yoga instructor🧘‍♀️ and amateur photographer 📷